 To keep your daughter’s twists from becoming frizzy, use the pads of your fingers when washing her hair (when in twists) and when applying hair oil and moisturizing.
 It is the constant rubbing of hair that causes hair to frizz.
 Also, washing and moisturizing hair in sections help a great deal to control frizzing.

-How to Maintain a Two Twist Hairstyle for your child
+How To Maintain A Two Strand Twist Hairstyle for Your Child

 To keep your child’s twists looking fresh for longer, follow these simple maintenance routines:

 - Ensure that your child goes to bed with her head covered either with a satin bonnet or silk scarf to help the twists stay intact and not move around during sleep.
 If your child is uncomfortable sleeping with a scarf on, get her a silk pillowcase instead.

 - Keep her hair hydrated at least two to three times a week and avoid rubbing it so hard when moisturizing to prevent breakage.